ibm-cloud-docs/billing-usage/migrate-billing.md

 - During the transition to this new billing cycle, you might see prorated charges for services that are billed on different schedules.
 For example, advance-billed services, monthly servers, or hourly usage products that are billed in arrears.
 - The business entity and credit card merchant that is used to bill your account is changing, so the company name that is displayed on your credit card statement will change.

+## Updating your billing information
+{: #initiate-migration}

+As the owner of an account that uses a credit card as the payment method, you can initiate your move to {{site.data.keyword.IBM_notm}} billing systems by updating your billing and account information.
+Log in to the {{site.data.keyword.Bluemix_notm}} console and view the banner notification on your dashboard.
+Click **Update now** to update the necessary information for your account.

+If your account uses a PO box address, you're required to provide a physical address.
+{: note}

+If you don't receive a console notification that prompts you to update your information, contact an [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative to migrate your account.
+If you're an IBM Business Partner, see [Moving to IBM Partner Programs](link).

 ## Invoicing schedule and format
 {: #invoice-compare}